Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Elizabeth has 98 active public transport stops, offering a mix of train and bus services.
-These are served by 34 routes, providing 2,630 weekly passenger trips in total.
+These stops are served by 34 routes, collectively facilitating 2,630 weekly passenger trips.
 Residents enjoy good transport accessibility, with an average distance of 203 meters to the nearest stop.
-Most residents commute outward from this primarily residential area.
-Car remains the dominant mode of travel at 88%, while bus usage stands at 7%.
-Vehicle ownership averages 0.8 per dwelling, below the regional average.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 88%, while buses account for 7%.
+The average vehicle ownership is 0.8 per dwelling, below the regional norm.

-According to the 2021 Census, only 4.0% of residents work from home, a figure that may reflect COVID-19 conditions.
-Service frequency across all routes averages 375 trips per day, equating to approximately 26 weekly trips per individual stop.
+According to the 2021 Census, only 4% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency averages 375 trips daily across all routes, translating to approximately 26 weekly trips per individual stop.

 Frequently Asked Questions - Transport